Our mission: to support you on your journey to achieving Whole Health

 A brief history of health

-At the turn of the 19th century here in the West food was scarce and life expectancy was around 45 years due mainly to high mortality from infectious diseases.
-As the decades passed and food and in particular protein (which fuels the immune system) became more readily available, life expectancy steadily rose during the first half of the 20th century.
+At the turn of the 19th century here in the West, food was scarce and life expectancy was around 45 years due mainly to high mortality from infectious diseases.
+As the decades passed and food, and in particular protein (which fuels the immune system) became more readily available and life expectancy steadily rose during the first half of the 20th century.